Mahlon Pitney: Supreme Court of the United States

 Pitney was nominated by President William Howard Taft on February 19, 1912, to be an associate justice of the Supreme Court of the United States, to succeed John Marshall Harlan.
 He was confirmed by the U.S. Senate on March 13, 1912, by a 50–26 vote, and was sworn into office on March 18, 1912.
 Although confirmed by a wide margin, the nomination was opposed by progressives.
 This hostility was particularly due to Pitney's decision while serving as chancellor in Jones Glass Co. v.
 Glass Bottle Blowers Association, which limited the ability of unions to prevent their employers from using strikebreakers.

 During his time on the court, Pitney developed a relatively conservative reputation and was an adherent of the judicial philosophy of substantive due process.
 This belief was exemplified in his majority opinion in Coppage v.
-Kansas, where, in ruling unconstitutional a Kansas statute banning anti-union yellow-dog contracts, the court stated that police power could not be legitimately utilized to ensure equality of bargaining power.
+Kansas, where, in ruling unconstitutional a Kansas statute banning anti-union yellow-dog contracts, the court stated that police power could not be legitimately used to ensure equality of bargaining power.
 Although distrustful of unions, Pitney also feared the rampant expansion of business and supported a broader use of the Sherman Antitrust Act.

 Justice Pitney authored the majority opinion in New York Central Railroad Co. v.
 White, in which the Court upheld a New York state workman's compensation law and laid the foundation for the expansion of these programs nationwide.
 He also wrote the controversial majority opinion in Frank v.
 Mangum, which upheld the wrongful 1915 murder conviction of Leo Frank, a Jewish businessman, in Atlanta, Georgia, over the dissents of Justices Oliver Wendell Holmes and Charles Evans Hughes.

 Pitney resigned from the court in 1922 after suffering a stroke.
-Alongside Willis Van Devanter, Pitney was one of only two Supreme Court Justices nominated by President Taft who also later served during Taft's tenure as chief justice.
+Alongside Willis Van Devanter, Pitney was one of only two Supreme Court Justices nominated by President Taft who also later served with Taft during Taft's chief justiceship.

 Death and legacy

 Pitney died in 1924 in Washington, D.C., and was interred at Evergreen Cemetery, in Morristown, New Jersey.

 When asked which twentieth-century Supreme Court justice "has done the most to protect the core Constitutional values," Richard Epstein cited Justice Pitney, calling him "a great justice" and "the only consistent near-libertarian on the Supreme Court."
+His daughter Beatrice Pitney Lamb was a writer on political topics, and the grandmother of actor Christopher Reeve.